AleksHuc/CPNS-Labs/docs/en/lab13/lab13.md

 2. Set up the web interface for managing the LDAP server.
 3. Add two users to the LDAP server via the web interface.
 4. Use the command line to query the LDAP server and list both users.
-5. Through the web interface, enable users to make the settings necessary for logging into the operating system.
-6. On the second virtual machine, use both users to log into the operating system.
+5. On the second virtual machine, use both users to log into the operating system.

 ## More information